GiorgioMB/UniversityProjects/Course Related Projects/Finance/README.md

 # Project Overview
-This project, completed for the Principle of Finance course, involved optimizing an investment portfolio using a Genetic Algorithm.
+This project, which was awarded full credits in the Principle of Finance course, involved optimizing an investment portfolio using a Genetic Algorithm.
 The core objective was to find a portfolio allocation that balanced financial returns, environmental impact (CO2 emissions), and diversification.

 # Project Structure
 1. **Downloading and Loading Libraries**: The notebook begins by installing and loading the necessary libraries, such as DEAP and pandas.